 The phonetic sounds of the German language are studied.
-Included is selected vocabulary.
-This course is primarily for voice majors.
+Included is

 MUSIC (MUS) 110 (3) MUSIC LITERATURE (3 LEC.)

 The music of recognized composers in the major periods of music history is examined.
 Topics include the characteristics of sound, elements of music, performance media, and musical texture.
 Emphasis is on the music of the late Gothic, Renaissance and Baroque eras.